Source downloads are available from our downloads page.

 Debian packages are also available, instructions for using them are here.

-The Mercury libraries and runtime (the files in the library, trace, browser, ssdb, mdbcomp and runtime subdirectories) are distributed under the terms of the GNU Library General Public License (LGPL).
+The Mercury libraries and runtime (the files in the library, trace, browser, ssdb, mdbcomp , runtime and java/runtime subdirectories) are distributed under the terms of the GNU Library General Public License (LGPL) with an exception for statically linking against those libraries.
 See the file COPYING.LIB for copying permissions for those files.

 The most stable release will be a numbered release, such as 0.10.1, 0.13.0 or 10.04.
 These releases have been extensively tested.